michaliskambi/sketchfab-pascal-tests/README.md

     Downloading model from: https://sketchfab-prod-media.s3.amazonaws.com/archives/....
     Download size: 82.61 MB
     Model downloaded to: model.zip, file size: 82.61 MB Model extracted to: model/4737a3b84e00415b9d8bb42ae44285b2
     ```

 * Pass a command-line parameter to change the query.
 It is `cthulhu` by default.
 Use anything else, this is just a query string for Sketchfab, you can look for anything on Sketchfab.
+E.g. run

+    ```
+    ./sketchfab_download castle
+    ```

 * By default is downloads the first search hit, but you can easily customize it.

-    * Click on the list of URLs to easily inspect the models.
+    * Click on the list of URLs in console to easily inspect the models.

-    * If you want download a particular model, then comment out
+    * If you want to download a particular model, then comment out

         ```
         ModelID := TSketchfabModel.SearchGetFirst(Query);